EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2014-03-19-python-requests-useragent.md

 ---
-title: "Dealing with the useragent of Python's Requests library"
+title: "Dealing with the User-Agent of Python's Requests library"
 layout: post
 path: /python-requests-library-useragent
 ---